-South Fork American - Rafting Trip - Upper 9:00AM
+South Fork American - Half Day Trip - Upper 8:00AM

 The Upper Section of the South Fork American River is an exciting Class 3 rafting trip with over 10 major rapids.
 Its course will start at Chili Bar put-in and take you through the small mining town of Coloma, where James Marshall first discovered gold in 1848 and changed the course of California history.
 The whitewater begins right away on this river trip.
 Calm sections are interspersed with rapids and the excitement comes to a head towards the end of this 8 mile run with a challenging rapid known as "Troublemaker".